 “It’s not just that fraternity members are more likely than other male students to commit sexual assault or indulge in binge drinking ...
 It’s that fraternities teach men that they must degrade women — and debase themselves — to cement their tough-guy bona fides,” Zimmerman wrote.
 “Of course, nothing can stop a bunch of guys from affixing Greek letters to their names.
 But universities should stop recognizing-and subsidizing-them.
 Maybe then our male students will learn better ways of being a man.”

-His opinion piece comes amid a national conversation on hazing and fraternity culture stemming from of Penn State University sophomore Timothy Piazza, who died in February after drinking excessively during a hazing ritual at the Beta Theta Pi fraternity house.
+His opinion piece comes amid a national conversation on hazing and fraternity culture stemming from the death of Penn State University sophomore Timothy Piazza, who died in February after drinking excessively during a hazing ritual at the Beta Theta Pi fraternity house.

 In an interview with The Daily Pennsylvanian, Zimmerman said he felt motivated to write the op-ed to add historical context to the national conversation about fraternities.